Part of a four-part series of essays on human nature:

 Belief in free will raises questions about the overall nature of belief

-Let’s consider higher-level beliefs – those that changing circumstances can influence.
+While particular words retain their meaning throughout life, our higher-level beliefs can shift according to changing circumstances.
 We might believe in God as a child, but drop the belief as an adult, or vice versa.
 Either way, need and pleasure are the motivating forces.
 If believing in God makes you feel better, you will continue to believe in God.
 If a certain point of view ceases making you feel good, you will be open to other points of view, and will likely adopt one that feels better.
-In effect, the need to feel good is just survival biology.
-This is what causes humans and horses to seek shade when it is hot.
-For humans, this need also determines how steadfast we hold a belief.
-Indeed, we will sacrifice life and limb in the cause of a belief.
-Our illusion of self and belief are cognitively interdependent and influence our survival instincts.
-Again, it is all rooted in the biology of survival.

 Belief may be irresistible

-Our large and somewhat hyperactive brain naturally elaborates on the innate sense of cause and effect that we share with other animals.
+Our hyperactive mind naturally elaborates on the innate sense of cause and effect that we share with other animals.
 Not only do we observe and react to stimuli, we think and dwell on it.
 When causes are not obvious, we conjure up a plausible scenario to resolve our uncertainty, which quiets the mind.
 For example, we once knew that the god Apollo carted the Sun across the sky.
 Now we know that Earth actually rotates, which produces the illusion of the Sun carted across the sky.
 The facts — Apollo or Earth’s rotation — are less significant than the secure sense of the knowing we experience when we think we have the answer.
-Perhaps this makes chapter 71’s observation the most important, bar none: Realizing I don’t know is better; not knowing this knowing is disease.
+This makes chapter 71’s observation the most important, bar none: Realizing I don’t know is better; not knowing this knowing is disease.

 Examining deep belief